prestofresco/python_simple_chatroom/README.md

-A simple python multi-user chatroom application using TCP sockets and the client/server design pattern.
+A simple python multi-user local network chatroom application using TCP sockets and the client/server design pattern.

 Begin by running the server 'python3 server.py'\
 The server will then wait for new connections and attempt to accept them.